di35117/msme_env/README.md

 This is a preliminary run — 30 episodes, with each episode capped at 90 steps.
 The cap was a deliberate resource efficiency choice: enough steps to observe multi-turn behavioral drift and test whether the agent can track state across a dialogue, without the compute cost of full convergence runs.
 The goal at this stage was proof of concept — does the reward signal improve, does the policy stabilize, and does the agent develop differentiated strategies across domains.

+We fine-tuned a **Qwen 1.5B** model with GRPO on this reinforcement learning task.

 The answer to all three is yes.

 ### Reward Convergence & Loss Stability